kubernetes-sigs/gateway-api/site-src/references/implementers-guide.md

 #### HTTPRoute

 HTTPRoutes route HTTP traffic that is _unencrypted_ and available for inspection.
-This allows the HTTPRoute to use HTTP properties, like path, method, or headers in its routing directives.
+This includes HTTPS traffic that's terminated at the Gateway (since that is then decrypted), and allows the HTTPRoute to use HTTP properties, like path, method, or headers in its routing directives.

-Watched in profiles:

 #### TLSRoute